 “Half of it is showing up to extracurricular activities, lectures outside of class, office hours, and taking any of the opportunities you get exposed to.
 I think a lot of people get hung up on their grades, but it’s really not about your grades.
 It’s about what you learn from those classes and experiences and how you apply them.
 Recruiters use grades as a baseline, but they want to see what you’ve done with that learning.
 That question can usually be answered by describing how you’ve shown up and how you engage in the amazing programs we have available outside of class,” Mill said.

-Like Mill, Brittany Donahue is also a senior consultant at Deloitte, and Class of 2014 cum laude graduate with a dual degree in Business Information Systems and Accounting.
+Like Mill, Brittany Donahue also is a senior consultant at Deloitte, and Class of 2014 cum laude graduate with a dual degree in Business Information Systems and Accounting.

 Donahue and Mill were both part of the Dean’s Student Leadership Council; both were teaching assistants during their undergraduate years, gaining project experience under the guidance of the professors that mirrored the real-world job requirements.